effektif/user-docs/docs/integration/connectors.rst

 .. _connector-type-descriptor:

 A **record type descriptor** describes the format of the data the connector provides, such as the format of a customer record.
-The ``typeDescriptors`` property in the JSON response is an array of record type descriptor JSON objects.
+In the JSON response, the ``typeDescriptors`` property’s value contains an array of record type descriptor JSON objects.

 .. list-table:: Record type descriptor properties
    :header-rows: 1